-In 2013, the measurements were carried out by the SAI MSU group with the assistance of GSRAS (Geophysical Service of the Russian Academy of Sciences [13]), which has a stationary underground laboratory at the picket PK-38 of the BNO main tunnel, equipped with a full range of geophysical meters.
-Investigations of the seismic background along the main tunnel were carried out with a portable seismometer within the EU program F7 (ASPERA grant entitled "Einstein's Telescope" [14]).
-In 2013 measurements have been taken with conventional three coordinate seismometers type of Guralp CMG-3T/ESPC, an instrument consisting of three sensors, which can measure the north-south, east-west and vertical components of ground motion simultaneously, and it is equipped with a built-in digitiser vibrations in the frequency range $3 \times 10^{-3} - 50$ Hz.
-The measurement campaign have been carried on by monitoring the seismic activity in three different locations along the 4 km horizontal tunnel, named PK3, PK14, PK38.
+In 2013, the measurements were carried out by the SAI MSU group with the assistance of GSRAS (Geophysical Service of the Russian Academy of Sciences [14]), which has a stationary underground laboratory at $\sim 3800$ m from the tunnel entrance of the BNO main tunnel, equipped with a full range of geophysical meters.
+Investigations of the seismic background along the main tunnel were carried out with a portable seismometer within the EU program F7 (ASPERA grant entitled "Einstein's Telescope" [1]).
+In 2013 measurements have been taken with a conventional seismometer Guralp CMG-3T/ESPC, an instrument consisting of three sensors, which can measure the north-south, east-west and vertical components of ground motion simultaneously.
+The seismometer is equipped with a built-in digitiser, and it operates in the frequency range $(3 \cdot 10^{-3} - 50)$ Hz.
+The measurement campaign have been carried on by monitoring the seismic background noise in three different locations along the 4 km-long horizontal tunnel, named PK3, PK14, PK38.

 Figure 4.
-Horizontal (green and blue lines) and vertical (black line) acceleration averaged power spectra at PK3 (top left), PK14 (top right), PK38 (bottom left) measured at BNO in 2013, compared to NLNM and NHNM (dotted lines) and to the ET requirement (red line) extrapolated from [14].
+Horizontal (green and blue lines) and vertical (black line) acceleration averaged power spectra at PK3 (top left), PK14 (top right), PK38 (bottom left) measured at BNO in 2013, compared to NLNM and NHNM (dotted lines).